rmp135/sql-ts/docs/README.md

 </div>

 Generate TypeScript types for tables and views in a SQL database.

+Includes comments from tables, views and columns for [supported providers](https://rmp135.github.io/sql-ts/#/?id=comments).

+Highly configurable: choose your own [naming](#interfacenameformat) and [casing schemes](#tablenamecasing), [add types](#typemap), [extend base types](#extends), and more.

+Supports the following database providers: MySQL, Microsoft SQL Server, SQLite and Postgres.

+Generate TypeScript types for tables and views in a SQL database.

 Highly configurable: choose your own naming and casing schemes, add types, extend base types, and more.